The 12 Moving Tips of Christmas, Sung by Walsh

 On the seventh day of Christmas, Walsh said to me: “Pack liquids warmly!”

 Take care when packing liquids that can freeze during transport.
-Pack these items inside the car if you can, as well as batteries, medication, baby formula, and anything that should not get very cold.
+Keep these items inside the car if you can, as well as batteries, medication, baby formula, and anything else that shouldn’t freeze.

 On the eighth day of Christmas, Walsh said to me: “Scan paper copies!”